stonkyoloer/ai-powered-options-trade-analyzer/README.md

 Date: [enter date & time]

-Universe (must use): Only tickers in the attached CSVs: XLK, XLC, XLY, XLP, XLV, XLF, XLI, XLE, XLU.
+Universe (must use):
+Only tickers in the attached CSVs: XLK, XLC, XLY, XLP, XLV, XLF, XLI, XLE, XLU.

-Goal (must do): Pick exactly 3 tickers per sector (9 sectors = 27 total) for 0–33 DTE credit spreads today.
+Goal (must do):
+Pick exactly 3 tickers per sector (9 sectors = 27 total) for 0–33 DTE credit spreads today.

-Rules (real-time only, no guesses)
+Rules (real-time only, no guesses):
 1. Live, timestamped, named-publisher sources that explicitly mention the ticker.
 2. If not confirmed now by a primary or two majors (≤72h), treat as no news.
 3. No IV inference—no estimates, no history, no options-flow anecdotes.
 4. Use IV only when a credible source quantifies it and ties it to a dated event.

-Step 1 — Score News (≤24h preferred; fallback ≤72h)
+Step 1 — Score News (≤24h preferred; fallback ≤72h):
 Assign each ticker one News Heat Score Unit (NHSU) from its single strongest, verified ≤72h catalyst:
 4000 — M&A (Definitive) Definitive/signed deal or acknowledged offer posted on IR/SEC or confirmed by 2+ major wires (≤24h preferred).
 3500 — Product / Regulatory (Final) Dated product launch/major event or final regulatory/litigation decision (SEC/FDA/court) with a clear effective date.